aiven/inkless/inkless/KnownChallenges.md

 How would brokers in the same membership pool communicate their disk capacity to host traditional topics, tiered topics, etc) Could brokers without log directories use group coordination to isolate membership from the rest of the cluster?

+#### Answer

+Brokers could announce themselves as being in an "inkless" rack, with special meaning.
+Or the inkless brokers could get the real rack IDs, and traditional brokers given internal rack IDs.

 ### How to deal with Object Storage writing

 Where do we need to "inject" ourselves to enable Inkless writing on an Object Storage as primary storage.
 Ordering of batches?
 How to persist metadata in the metadata store?

+#### Answer

+Multiple Produce requests to the same broker will be batched together.
+This "multi-batch" will be serialized according to some format, and written to an object.
+The coordinates for the multi-batch will be sent to an offsets coordinator, which will determine:
+* Which produce requests succeed and fail
+* What order/offset the produce requests appear in the log
+* What timestamp the produce request was finalized with

 ### Cloud-First Layout of Local Storage

 Could the local "segment" system be replaced with the same layout as the object storage to unify the stateful & stateless broker implementations?
 Maybe S3 Express 1Z actually makes sense for low-latency topics once we can use the object-storage file layout?

+#### Answer

+Probably not.
+The existing layout is purpose designed to optimize for consumer locality at the time of writing.
+Requiring an additional compaction step to get consumer locality would generate wasteful disk load.
+Modern filesystems already provide performant in-kernel lookup from file -> extent -> block, and userspace solutions would be strictly slower.

 ### How to deal with batch coordinates?

 How can we record where is the data stored?

+#### Answer (partial)

+We need to vote on an ADR to choose the batch coordinate storage.
+Requirements for this storage are:
+* Strong consistency per-partition
+* Query by nearby offset (and timestamp?) for fetching
+* Query by object ID for compaction

 ### What is an acceptable size for batch coordinates?